-According to an article in USNews (Job Prospects for College Grads a Little Less Glowing), while overall unemployment is down and new jobs are being created, job prospects for are a little less promising than.
+According to an article in USNews (Job Prospects for College Grads a Little Less Glowing), while overall unemployment is down and new jobs are being created, job prospects for are a little less promising than they were for entry-level jobs.
 Finding your first job after college can be challenging, but it’s not impossible.

 Many factors impact your ability to find a job after graduation – your major, where you would like to work (as in location) and the work experience you had during college.

 “When it comes to networking, don’t be afraid to put yourself out there and make sure people know who you are.
 After all, you are your biggest advocate.”
 Fast Company